andymckay/get-gist-action/README.md

 This Action gets a Gist off of GitHub and writes it out to a file.
 It requires that the gist only contains one and only one file.
-It authenticates with a PAT to get private Gists.

 ### Inputs:
 * `gistURL`: The URL to the Gist.